 • Chronic epithelial hepatitis.

 Hepatitis with syphilis has similar symptoms.
-Painful sensations appear in the hypochondrium, a person suffers from bouts of nausea, the sclera turn yellow, and the normal functioning of the intestines is disrupted.
-Diagnosis is made difficult by the fact that the symptomatology manifests itself simultaneously from several organs.
+Painful sensations appear in the hypochondrium area, a person suffers from attacks of nausea, the sclera turns yellow, and normal bowel function is disrupted.
+Diagnosis is complicated by the fact that symptoms manifest themselves simultaneously in several organs.

 Diagnostic techniques

-It is possible to determine the tertiary stage of syphilis after a thorough examination and questioning of the patient, as well as carrying out appropriate diagnostic measures.
-During a survey of a person, a specialist must find out the symptoms of the problem and the measures that were taken earlier.
+The tertiary stage of syphilis can be determined after a thorough examination and interview of the patient, as well as appropriate diagnostic measures.
+When interviewing a person, the specialist must find out the symptoms of the problem and the measures that were taken previously.
 During the examination, the doctor determines the presence of manifestations of the disease.
 At this point, it is important to correctly distinguish them from tuberculosis, mycosis and other diseases.

 Among the main diagnostic techniques, the following are used:

 • Laboratory tests of blood samples.
-A non-treponemal analysis is performed first.
-After that, a treponemal study is also carried out for control.
+First, a nontreponemal analysis is performed.
+After this, a treponemal study is carried out for control.
 This is the only way to make an accurate diagnosis.

 • Bacterioscopic examination.
-Samples taken from the lymph nodes or from the bottom of the ulcers are checked for traces of treponema.
+Samples taken from lymph nodes or from the bottom of ulcers are checked for the presence of traces of treponema.

 • Cerebrospinal fluid examination.
 Such an examination is carried out if neurosyphilis is suspected.
 An increased content of protein, monocytes and lymphocytes in the sample is detected.

-Only after a full diagnosis will a specialist be able to make a reliable diagnosis.
+Only after a complete diagnosis will a specialist be able to make a reliable diagnosis.
 Based on this, a competent treatment program will be developed in the future.

 It is necessary to start treatment as early as possible.
-Only in this case is a successful cure possible.
-The main therapeutic technique is the use of drugs containing benzalpenicillin.
-Thanks to this, the work of internal organs and systems is being adjusted.
-If the patient has a manifestation of an allergic reaction to antibiotics of the penicillin series, then they are replaced with Doxycycline, Ceftriaxone or Amoxicillin.
+Only in this case is a successful treatment possible.
+The main therapeutic method is the use of drugs containing benzalpenicillin.
+Thanks to this, the functioning of internal organs and systems occurs.
+If a patient exhibits an allergic reaction to penicillin antibiotics, they are replaced with Doxycycline, Ceftriaxone or Amoxicillin.
 In rare cases, there is an allergy to all antibiotics.
 In such a situation, medications from the macrolide group are used for treatment.
-A good result is given by the use of Summamed, Josamycin, Clarithromycin.
+Good results are obtained with the use of Summed, Josamycin, Clarithromycin.

 If tertiary syphilis is not accompanied by damage to internal organs, then the following methods of using penicillin antibiotics can be used:

-• Used novocaine penicillin salt.
+• Novocaine salt of penicillin is used.
 It is administered in equal doses 4 times a day for 28 days.
 After the first two weeks, a break is taken for 14 days.
-After that, taking the drug is resumed.
+After this, the drug is resumed.

 • The specialist prescribes water-soluble penicillin.
-It is also injected into the patient's blood 4 times a day for 28 days.
-If necessary, the course of treatment is repeated, but procaine-penicillin is already used.
-It is administered for 10 days.
+It is also injected into the patient’s blood 4 times a day for 28 days.
+If necessary, the course of treatment is repeated, but procaine-penicillin is used.
+It is administered over 10 days.

 • Procaine-penicillin.
-The course of treatment with such a drug is 20 days.
-After this, a ten-day break is made, after which the use of the medication is resumed for another 10 days.
+The course of treatment with this drug is 20 days.
+After this, a ten-day break is taken, after which the use of the medication is resumed for another 10 days.

-If the disease is accompanied by damage to internal organs, then complex treatment of tertiary syphilis is carried out.
-The following techniques can be applied:
+If the disease is accompanied by damage to internal organs, then comprehensive treatment of tertiary syphilis is carried out.
+The following techniques can be used:

-• The first two weeks, a preparatory stage is carried out, in which the patient is prescribed Tetracycline or Erythromycin.
-After that, penicillin is administered to the patient for 28 days.
+• The first two weeks a preparatory stage is carried out, during which the patient is prescribed Tetracycline or Erythromycin.
+After this, the patient is administered penicillin for 28 days.

-• After the preparatory stage with the use of Tetracycline or Erythromycin, treatment is carried out with the use of novocaine penicillin salt.
+• After the preparatory stage using Tetracycline or Erythromycin, treatment is carried out using novocaine salt of penicillin.

 • At the end of the preparatory stage, treatment is carried out using procaine-penicillin.

-Treatment of neurosyphilis is also carried out with the use of antibacterial drugs of the penicillin series.
+Treatment of neurosyphilis is also carried out with the use of penicillin antibacterial drugs.
 Six months after the end of the main course of treatment, repeated laboratory tests are carried out.
-This is the only way to control the success of therapy.
+This is the only way to monitor the success of therapy.

 Specific drugs and their dosage are determined by a specialist based on the form and severity of the disease.
-Sometimes it is necessary to apply several courses of therapy to achieve a result.
+Sometimes it is necessary to use several courses of therapy to achieve results.

 Note!
-If gummy nodes are found in the brain or spinal cord, then Prednisalone is prescribed simultaneously with antibiotic therapy.
-This enhances the effectiveness of antibiotics and reduces the likelihood of symptoms recurring.
+If gummy nodes are found in the brain or spinal cord, then Prednisolone is prescribed simultaneously with antibacterial therapy.
+This enhances the effectiveness of antibiotics and reduces the likelihood of symptoms reverting.

-On average, therapy for tertiary syphilis takes from two months to several years.
-Everything will depend on the complications that have appeared and how sensitive the patient is to the drugs used.
-During treatment, the patient is advised to refuse sexual intercourse without using a condom.
-It is necessary to periodically undergo a preventive examination.
+On average, treatment for tertiary syphilis takes from two months to several years.
+Everything will depend on the complications that arise and how sensitive the patient is to the drugs used.
+During treatment, the patient is advised to avoid sexual intercourse without using a condom.
+It is necessary to undergo periodic examinations for preventive purposes.

 Syphilis, even in the last phase, can be cured.
-The sooner you start therapy, the more chances for a successful cure.
-Always be attentive to your health and see your doctor at the first unpleasant symptoms.
+The sooner treatment is started, the greater the chance of successful treatment.
+Always be attentive to your health and consult a doctor at the first unpleasant symptoms.

-These days, tertiary, or late, is extremely rare.
-It mainly affects patients who have not completed or have not completed the course of treatment.
+Nowadays, tertiary, or late, is extremely rare.
+It mainly affects patients who have not undergone or have not completed the course of treatment.
 This form of syphilis is practically not contagious.
 However, the disease can be fatal.

 The main ways of contracting syphilis